Compiled by: Wes Porak and John Cimbaro

 During normal water levels, boat ramps can be found near the town of Interlachen off C.R.
 315 in Orange Springs and Kenwood.
 Additional boat ramps are located at the Rodman Recreational Area off Hwy 19 and at Eureka off C.R.
-316. This year, a reservoir drawdown will occur from the beginning of December 2011 to the middle of March 2012, which will lower normal water levels by seven feet.
-During this time, temporary boat ramps will be created at the Orange Springs and Kenwood locations.
-Anglers should be aware of the mandatory catch-and-release of all largemouth bass from December 1, 2011 to March 15, 2012.
-Anglers may also contact the Department of Environmental Protection, Office of Greenways and Trails at (352) 236-7143 for up-to-date information on the water levels and temporary boat ramps.
+316. This year, a reservoir drawdown will probably occur from the beginning of December 2015 to the middle of March 2016, which will lower normal water levels by seven feet.
+During this time, anglers can experience some of the best largemouth bass fishing in Florida.
+Temporary boat ramps will be created at the Orange Springs and Kenwood locations.
+Anglers should be aware of the mandatory catch-and-release of all largemouth bass during the drawdown.
+Anglers may also contact the Department of Environmental Protection, Office of Greenways and Trails at 352-236-7143 for up-to-date information on the water levels and temporary boat ramps.

 top of page

 Lake Tarpon is a 2,500-acre lake near Tampa/St. Petersburg in Pinellas County.
-This lake has consistently produced high quality largemouth bass fishing for years.
-Biologists using a boat electrofisher from the spring of 2013 caught bass at a rate of 2.7 bass/minute, a rate considerably higher than the catch rates of bass in other resources.
-Most bass range from 12 to 16 inches long; however, quality and trophy fish are also present in good numbers.
-For example, three bass caught from Lake Tarpon were entered into the Florida Fish and Wildlife Conservation Commission’s BigCatch program during the past year, including an 8 lb 3 oz bass.
+This lake has consistently produced high quality bass fishing for years.
+Biologists sampled largemouth bass with electrofishing gear at a rate of 137 bass per hour during spring 2014, which is considerably higher than the catch rates on other Florida resources.
+Most bass range from 12 to 16 inches long; however, quality (18 inches plus) and trophy fish (24 inches plus) are also present in good numbers.

-Anglers are most successful flipping or pitching plastic worms along canal and bulrush edges.
-Offshore bass fishing is productive for anglers who fish around ledges, humps, as well as coontail, pondweed, and eel grass beds.
-Popular lures offshore include shad-imitating jigs, crankbaits, jerkbaits and top-water baits.
+Anglers are most successful flipping or pitching plastic worms along canal and bulrush edges year round.
+During the summer try fishing offshore ledges, humps, and edges of open water vegetation.
+In the spring and fall fish in shallow beds of coontail, pondweed, and eel grass.
+Popular lures include shad-imitating jigs, crankbaits, jerkbaits and top-water baits.
 Fishing with live wild shiners and live shad is also effective.

 top of page